Transega/Continuous-Pipeline-Documentation/_build/html/_sources/modules/cropcalenda.rst.txt

 A model in **django** implementation is the defination of the structure of the database, i.e the name of the fields and the type of data stored, whether or not a field can be null, the primary key field etc.

-This model currently has the following fields county_name, crop, stage, start_date and end_date.
+This model currently has the following fields country_name, county_name, crop, stage, project_name, start_date and end_date.

 The model can be further improved.